 If you have questions, write them in the comment section.
 The Visa Library team will answer them.

-Frequently asked questions about moving to Denmark as a doctor.
+Frequently asked questions about immigration and working in Denmark as a doctor.

 Can foreign doctors work in Denmark?

 Yes, but they have to pass the recognition process.

 Is it hard to immigrate and work in Denmark as a doctor?

 It’s a bit hard as passing the recognition process is long and tedious.

 How long does it take to immigrate and work in Denmark as a doctor?

 For EU nationals, it takes three months, but it takes a few years for non-EU nationals.